-- Extract ~20,000 metric tonnes of kimberlite to obtain 800 to 1,600 carats of diamonds; - Significantly improve the understanding of the grade of the deposit in carats per hundred tonnes (cpht); - ♦ Solidify further the accuracy of the high diamond value in US\$ per carat; - ♦ Further confirm the presence and quality of the Type IIa diamond population; - Confirm the presence of larger stones and demonstrate that BK16 will be a significant producer of special stones above 10.8 carats and >100 carat stones; - Define an inferred resource; and, - Further refine the accuracy of the economic fundamentals of the project to move towards detailed feasibility studies and ultimately mining.
+- ♦ Extract ~20,000 metric tonnes of kimberlite to obtain 800 to 1,600 carats of diamonds; - Significantly improve the understanding of the grade of the deposit in carats per hundred tonnes (cpht); - Solidify further the accuracy of the high diamond value in US\$ per carat; - ◊ Further confirm the presence and quality of the Type IIa diamond population; - Confirm the presence of larger stones and demonstrate that BK16 will be a significant producer of special stones above 10.8 carats and >100 carat stones; - Define an inferred resource; and, - Further refine the accuracy of the economic fundamentals of the project to move towards detailed feasibility studies and ultimately mining.

-Since the completion of Phase I, the Company has been developing the Phase Ila program with third-parties to ensure that sufficient carats are obtained in the most cost effective and viable manner.
-It was determined that a surface bulk sample of a box-cut style design will be the most economic and viable option for Phase Ila.
-To this end a number of contract mining companies were contacted to quote on this surface bulk sample.
-Tsodilo has held advanced discussions with Trollope Botswana (Trollope) for the purpose of undertaking the box-cut style surface bulk sampling program on behalf of the Company.
-Trollope is the main contract mining company at Lucara's Karowe mine (AK6) located 25 kilometers south-west of BK16.
-Trollope has the experience and expertise to conduct this surface bulk sample in an efficient, safe and professional manner.
-Further to this, a detailed engineering design study for the box cut design and rehabilitation plan was conducted by third-party independent contractors.
-The engineering studies undertaken were comprised of a geotechnical characteristic study; a location optimization study; and, a pit design optimization which construct a box-cut design specifications optimized pit shell that takes into account geotechnical parameters and grade and tonnage considerations.
-This final design was signed off by the independent engineers.
+Since the completion of Phase I, the Company has been developing the Phase IIa program with third-parties to ensure that sufficient carats are obtained in the most cost effective and viable manner.
+It was determined that a surface bulk sample of a box-cut style design will be the most economic and viable option for Phase IIa.
+Engineering studies undertaken into this surface bulk sample comprised of a sample location study to maximize number of diamonds, and a final optimized pit design that takes into account geotechnical parameters signed off by the independent engineers.
 Further to this, a detailed rehabilitation plan was created that meets statutory requirements and will ensure the workings and facilities are safe and restore the environment to as close as possible to its natural state.

 The envisioned Phase IIa surface bulk sampling of this type constitutes standard industry practice for diamond exploration of kimberlites like BK16 to gain enough carats for an effective economic analysis.
 The Phase IIa bulk sample design will be a basic small and shallow box-cut style sample.
 Twenty-five (25) meters of over-burden will be stripped to expose the kimberlite below resulting in a depth of the box-cut design of 30 - 35 meters.
-The bulk sample design plans are being finalized and these along with a rehabilitation design will be verified by an independent qualified mining engineer prior to final consultation with and approval by the Department of Mines (DOM).